-Judge Armstrong has discharged Doris Crossley, a young girl 18 years of age, who stole several diamonds from Mrs. Ward and Mrs. Throckmorton, and she is now on her way to Los Angeles with her father, where she will be placed in a convent.
-The stolen prop-erty has been recovered and as the father wanted to take the girl to Los Angeles and take care of her there was desire to prosecute her.
+Judge Armstrong has discharged Doris Crossley, a young girl 19 years of age, who stole several diamonds from Mrs. Ward and Mrs. Throckmorton, and she is now on her way to Los Angeles with her father, where she will be placed in a convent.
+The stolen prop-erty has been recovered and as the father wanted to take the girl to Los Angeles and take care of her there was no desire to prosecute her.
 She first came to this city several months ago in company with Harry J. Lake and passed as his sister.
 The two stopped at the Cullen hotel and finally Lake left the city owing a hotel bill amounting to \$100.
-He was arrested in Wyoming and brought back here and received jail sentence.
-The girl went to work as a domestic and during her employment stole the diamonds.
+He was arrested in Wyoming and brought back here and received a jail sentence.
+The girl went to work as a domestic and during her employray failed to appear in Judge Lewis court on Saturday afternoon to show cause why a peremptory writ of man-damus should not be issued against him according to the prayer of the pe-tition filed by Christian Nielsen.
+Neither did the attorney for the justice ap-pear, consequently Judge Lewis made the alternate write of mandate per-emptory and ordered the justice of the emptory and ordered the justice of the peace to accept C. M. Nielsen as surety on the appeal bond filed by Christian Nielsen.
+Judgment was rendered against Nielsen by Durand and the for-mer took the necessary steps for an appeal to the district court.
+He filed an appeal bond upon which C. M. Niel-He filed sen was one of the sureties, but Durand rotured to accept Judge Nielsen and therefore would not approve the A writ of mandatnus was lied in Du-the district court and resulted in Duwrit of mandamus was sued out in rand being ordered to accept Judge Nielsen as a bondsman on the appeal.